-An area under the curve (AUC) of 1 represents a perfect prediction; an area of 0.5 represents a worthless prediction (equivalent to 'chance').
-An AUC value below 0.7 indicates poor model discrimination.
-Values of 0.7 to 0.79 indicates acceptable model discrimination; values of 0.8 to 0.89 indicate excellent discrimination, and values greater than 0.9 indicate outstanding discrimination (Hosmer 2000).
+An area under the curve (AUC) of 1 represents a perfect prediction; an area less than of 0.6 represents a worthless prediction (equivalent to 'chance').
+An AUC value between 0.6 and 0.69 indicates poor model discrimination.
+Values of 0.7 to 0.79 indicates acceptable model discrimination; values of 0.8 to 0.89 indicate excellent discrimination, and values greater than 0.9 indicate outstanding discrimination.